xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 ## Editing Theme/Adding your own panels or scripts

-- Previously I showed you can use the `live layout editing` feature through File > Layout > live editing or File > Preferences > Display > Columns UI > Layout
+- Previously I showed you that you can use the `live layout editing` feature through File > Layout > live editing **OR** File > Preferences > Display > Columns UI > Layout
-- I like doing it the second way as it gives me more control and an overview.
+- I like doing it the second way as it gives me more control and an overview of the layout.
-- For example, lets say we want to change some of the panels in the right side of the theme.
+- For example, lets say we want to change some of the panels on the right side of the theme.
-- Here is how the layout is correlated to the panels
+- Here is how the layout is correlated to the panels:
 - Each entry is nested into the `Tab Stack` which allows us to have mutliple panels in one.
 - `Vertical Splitter` Allow for panels to be placed stacked on top of each other.
-- `Output Device`, `Playback Order` and SMP for ex are nested in the `Vertical Splitter` which is nested within `Tab Stack`
+- `Output Device`, `Playback Order` and SMP for example, are nested in the `Vertical Splitter` which is nested within `Tab Stack`
 - Note: Depending on your OS, the naming convention may be different but still the same.
 - `Vertical Splitter` = `Column`
 - `Horizontonal Splitter` = `Row`